Pharmacy scheme

 Members receiving pensions

-However, employees with partial disability pensions have both the right and the obligation to be members, even if they work in a position that falls below the minimum requirement.
+Employees with partial disability pensions have both the right and the obligation to be members.

 Exceptions or exemptions from membership obligation